-Challenges came up immediately, especially from the Canadian Wireless Telecommunication Authority (CWTA), which argued Quebec had no right to restrict internet access.
-Enforcement of the bill was postponed for two long years while the argument rose all the way to the Supreme Court.
+Challenges came up immediately.
+The Canadian Wireless Telecommunication Authority (CWTA) argued Quebec had no right to restrict internet access.
+Enforcement of the bill was postponed for two long years while the argument ascended to the Supreme Court.

 On July 18, 2018, the law was ruled unconstitutional.
 This set a new bar for online gambling regulation in Canada.
 Provinces understood that, under federal law, international competition could not be eliminated.

 Meanwhile, in Atlantic Canada…

 The ALC spent 2016 trying (again) and failing (again) to convince the provincial leaders across Atlantic Canada that it was time to launch an online casino that would; 1) compete against international gambling websites; 2) protect players from the potential harms of dealing with offshore operators; and 3) provide $122 million in net revenue, including an $80 million net profit, over the first seven years.